Generating 2D drawings

 - Switch to the Drawing Workbench

-- Press the little arrow next to the New Drawing Page button.
+- Press the small arrow next to the New Drawing Page button.

 - Select the A4 Portrait / ISO7200 template.
 A new tab will open in your FreeCAD window, showing the new page.

 - In the tree view (or in the model tab), select the chair model.
 Select the whole model, both the seat and the frame.

 - A View object will be created on our page.
 Highlight both View lines in the Model tree, and click on the Data tab.
 Give the view the following properties:

 - We now have a nice top view (which is the default projection) of our chair: